Code-First is a development approach in Entity Framework where data models are defined using C# classes.

 Migrations

-Migrations are a mechanism that allows you to generate and apply changes to the database based on the entities defined in the code.
+Migrations are a mechanism that allows generating and applying changes to the database from the entities defined in the code.

-Each migration is a versioned record of changes made to the application’s data model, reflecting a set of modifications to be applied to the database (adding or removing tables, fields, constraints, etc.)
+Each migration is a versioned record of changes made to the application’s data model, reflecting a set of modifications to apply to the database (add or remove tables, fields, constraints, etc.)

-In the past, Package Manager Console commands like Add-Migration or Update-Database were used.
+Previously, Package Manager Console commands like Add-Migration, or Update-Database were used.
 They are currently deprecated, so if you see them, it’s old documentation.

 Creating the first migration

-To create the first migration, we open a terminal in the project folder and execute:
+To create the first migration, open a terminal in the project folder and run:

 This generates a Migrations/ folder with three files: